Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```c
 #define OS_STEROIDS_TIMEOUT 3000
 ```
-If you activated a OSoS key by mistake, just tap it again to cancel it.
+If you activate a OSoS key by mistake, just tap it again to cancel it.

 Some keys can be configured as *cancel keys*.
 For that, add the following to your `config.h`:
 ```c